 Banking statutes and regulations are continually under review by the United States Congress.
 In addition to laws and regulations, the U.S. bank regulatory agencies may issue policy statements, interpretive letters and similar written guidance.
 Many changes have occurred as a result of the 2010 Dodd-Frank Act and its implementing regulations, most of which are now in place.
 More recently, there have been several statutory and regulatory initiatives aimed at providing relief for the financial services industry.
-In 2018 the United States government enacted the Economic Growth, Regulatory Relief, and Consumer Protection Act ("EGRRCPA") which, among other things, revised the thresholds for total consolidated assets at which certain enhanced prudential standards apply to bank holding companies.
-EGRRCPA made clear that the Board of Governors of the Federal Reserve System (the "Federal Reserve Board") retains the right to apply enhanced prudential standards to foreign banking organizations ("FBOs") with greater than \$100 billion in global total consolidated assets, such as Santander Spain.

-In October 2019, the federal banking agencies issued final rules that, pursuant to EGRRCPA, adjust the thresholds at which certain enhanced prudential standards and capital and liquidity requirements apply to certain banking organizations, including large FBOs such as Santander Spain.
+The Board of Governors of the Federal Reserve System (the "Federal Reserve Board") retains the right to apply enhanced prudential standards to foreign banking organizations ("FBOs") with greater than \$100 billion in global total consolidated assets, such as Santander Spain.
+In October 2019, the federal banking agencies issued final rules that adjust the thresholds at which certain enhanced prudential standards and capital and liquidity requirements apply to certain banking organizations, including large FBOs such as Santander Spain.
 As a result, Santander Spain is now generally subject to less restrictive enhanced prudential standards and capital and liquidity requirements than under previously applicable regulations.